secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/Getting Started/Setup/Connecting using VPN.md

         inet6 fe80::d82f:301a:a94a:8723  prefixlen 64  scopeid 0x20<link>
         unspec 00-00-00-00-00-00-00-00-00-00-00-00-00-00-00-00  txqueuelen
 ```
-- Typing `netstat -rn` will show us the networks accessible via the VPN.
+- We can show ourselves networks accessible within the VPN by running `netstat -rn`.
 ```
 secmancer@htb[/htb]$ netstat -rn